isa-group/SLA4OAI-ResearchSpecification/Specification.md

 ### 4.1 Petstore
 This sample illustrates a simple resource-based API for Pets database.

-- The full OpenAPI description is provided in [petstore-service.yml](./samples/petstore/petstore-service.yml).
+- The full OpenAPI description is provided in [petstore-service.yml](../samples/petstore/petstore-service.yml).
 - The service provides a template SLA is described in [petstore-plans.yml](./samples/petstore/petstore-plans.yml).
 - The SLA between the provider and consumer is described in [pro-petstore-sla.yml](./samples/petstore/pro-petstore-sla.yml).

 ## 5. Specification
 A **SLA4API** document is built as an extension to a given OpenAPI document.
-This extension will add a SLA definition to all or part of the services exposed in the API.
+This extension will add an SLA definition to all or part of the services exposed in the API.
 A full SLA definition is a JSON or a YAML document composed of the following structure.

 ### 5.1 Reference from an OpenAPI document
 To declare a given API exposes an SLA, the OpenAPI description is extended with an optional attribute `x-sla` inside the `info` object.
-The value contains an URI pointing to the document describing the SLA.
+The value contains a URI pointing to the document describing the SLA.

 **Example:**